 In 2004, Sally Hazelgrove, founder of Crushers Club, surveyed many gang-affiliated youth in Englewood, asking them what would get them off the streets.
 Boxing was the top response, becoming Crushers Club’s first programming platform.
 Today, boxing training, a music studio and a leadership and mentoring program are the core platforms of the Club.
-Since 2013 over 350 youths have joined Crushers Club, including over 90 young people who have been justice-involved.
+Since 2013, over 350 youth have joined Crushers Club, including over 90 young people who have been justice-involved.

-Leadership and mentoring
+Leadership and Mentoring

 Respect and love is the core of all our programs.
-We want our members to help the next generation of crushers and care for one another.
-Our mentoring program encourages older members to teach and guide younger crushers.
+We want our members to help the next generation of Crushers and care for one another.
+Our mentoring program encourages older members to teach and guide younger Crushers.